Gnocchi with Comté Cream and Fresh Burgundy Truffle | Refined Recipe by Plantin

 Cook the squash and potatoes

 Peel, seed, and cut the squash.
 Drizzle with olive oil, season with salt, add thyme and rosemary, then bake at 180 °C for 30 to 40 minutes until tender.
 Meanwhile, cook the whole potatoes with their skins in salted water for 25 to 30 minutes.
-Peel them while still warm, then mash them.
-Blend the roasted squash and mix it with the potato puree to achieve a smooth base.
+Peel them while still warm and then mash them.
+Blend the roasted squash and mix it with the potato puree to obtain a smooth base.

 Prepare the gnocchi dough